bitjutsu/Cartier/README.md

 Cartier
 =======
-A(nother) small, unopinionated client-side routing library.
+A small, unopinionated client-side routing library.

 Using
 -----